Chartok/readme-gen/README.md

-  # readme-gen
+  # Quiz: Know your codes

   ## Description

-  Generate a detailed and professional README file for your projects!
+  Do you consider yourself a programmer?
+Then take this beginner level quiz to see if you know your stuff!

   ## Table of Contents